Authority to Execute Contracts and Make Purchases

 Only university employees expressly authorized in writing by the President may enter into or sign contracts or agreements, either oral or written, on behalf of The University of Texas Health Science Center at Houston ("university”).
 The President may delegate such authority only in accordance with Rule 10501 of the Board of Regents of The University of Texas System.
 The authorized employees and their corresponding delegated authorities are listed in the Delegation Authority Matrix.
 Contracts and agreements must be reviewed and approved by the appropriate office prior to their execution.
 For the appropriate office through which to route a contract or agreement, consult the Contracting at UTHSC-H Matrix.

-Purchases of Goods or Services
+B. Purchases of Goods or Services

 Procurement Services is the university’s official purchasing agent.
 Employees may not use university funds for any purchase unless the employee is authorized to make the purchase by university policy.
 All purchases, regardless of the source of funds, must be made on a competitive basis unless otherwise authorized by university policy.
-Any violation of university purchasing policies or procedures should be promptly reported to the Executive Vice President, Chief Operating and Financial Officer, The University of Texas System Vice Chancellor for Business Affairs or to the Compliance Hotline by phone at 1-888-472-9868 or by email at https://www.tnwgrc.com/WebReport/default.asp?.
+Any violation of university purchasing policies or procedures should be promptly reported to the Senior Executive Vice President, Chief Operating and Financial Officer, The University of Texas System Vice Chancellor for Business Affairs or to the Compliance Hotline at 1-888-472-9868 or at https://www.tnwgrc.com/WebReport/default.asp?.

 University commitments must be made in accordance with the policies and procedures found in the university’s Procurement Procedures.
 The university will not assume liability for an obligation of institutional funds that does not comply with the university’s policies and procedures.
 Employees who are authorized to obligate institutional funds are expected to become informed about, and work within the framework of, approved purchasing policies and procedures.
 Failure to abide by university purchasing policies and procedures, whether the result of ignorance or of deliberate misconduct, may result in financial liability and/or disciplinary action for the employee concerned.